Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication

 These fluorination processes were subsequently applied to resonator chips and characterized at millikelvin temperatures.
-As shown in Fig.~\ref{fig:flourine}, the low-power loss of fluorinated samples increased compared to untreated samples.
-Longer ion-milling durations correlated with higher loss, consistent with the increased fluorine content in the Al surface layer.
-An increase in dielectric loss due to Ar milling is not expected, as a previous study \cite{van_damme_argon-milling-induced_2023} demonstrated that Ar-milling-based processes, under conditions of enhanced oxygen removal, do not result in increased internal losses in aluminum resonators.
+As shown in Fig.~\ref{fig:flourine}, the low-power loss of our milled and flourinated samples increased compared to untreated samples.
+A substantial increase in dielectric loss due to Ar milling is not expected, as previous studies \cite{van_damme_argon-milling-induced_2023, quintana_characterization_2014} already demonstrated.
+However, a minor increase in loss caused by the Ar ion milling is evident between the 5\,min ($\Tilde{\delta}_\mathrm{LP} = 6.1\times10^{-6}$) and 10\,min ($\Tilde{\delta}_\mathrm{LP} = 7.3\times10^{-6}$) samples, as the fluorine concentration is identical.
+This is supported by AFM measurements of the silicon surface after the 5\,min (R$_\mathrm{RMS}$ = 1.1\,nm) and 10\,min (R$_\mathrm{RMS}$ = 1.2\,nm) Ar milling, which increase in roughness compared to the untreated surface (R$_\mathrm{RMS}$ = 0.7\,nm).
+Scaling this increase in loss by Ar-ion milling to the untreated sample suggests that the incorporation of fluorine in the surface layer did not substantially increase the LP (low-power) loss of our resonators.